 [T]he primary purpose of the locks is to keep consumers bound to their existing networks, rather than to protect the rights of copyright owners in their capacity as copyright owners. . . .
 Because there appear to be no copyright-based reasons why circumvention under these circumstances should not be permitted, the Register recommends that the Librarian designate a class of works similar to the class designated in 2006.
-The designated classes, both [2006 and 2009], simply reflect a conclusion that unlocking a mobile phone to be used on another wireless network does not ordinarily constitute copyright infringement and that Section 1201(a)(1), a statute intended to protect copyright interests, should not be used to prevent mobile phone owners from engaging in such noninfringing activity.
+The designated classes, both [2006 and 2009], simply reflect a conclusion that unlocking a mobile phone to be used on another wireless network does not ordinarily constitute copyright infringement and that Section 1201(a)(1), a statute intended to protect copyright interests, should not be used to prevent mobile phone owners from engaging in such noninfringing activity.19

-The Librarian, in the 2006 Final Rule, reached a similar conclusion about the non-copyright purposes of handset locks, technology protection measures ("TPMs") that have "nothing whatsoever to do with the interests protected by copyright," finding that a user who unlocks a wireless handset to connect is not engaging in copyright infringement or in an activity that in any way implicates copyright infringement or the interests of the copyright holder [and that] the access controls do not appear to actually be deployed in order to protect the interests of the copyright owner or the value or integrity of the copyrighted work; rather, they are used by wireless carriers to limit the ability of subscribers to switch to other carriers,
+The Librarian, in the 2006 Final Rule, reached a similar conclusion about the non-copyright purposes of handset locks, technology protection measures ("TPMs") that have "nothing whatsoever to do with the interests protected by copyright," finding that a user who unlocks a wireless handset to connect is not

-&lt;sup>18 Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, 71 Fed.
+18 Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, 71 Fed.
 Reg.
 68472, 68476 (Nov.
 20, 2006) (formerly codified at 37 C.F.R.
 201.40) [hereinafter 2006 Final Rule].
-Recommendation of the Register of Copyrights in RM 2008-8, Rulemaking on Exemptions from Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, 152-153 (June 11, 2010) (emphasis added) [hereinafter 2010 Recommendation], available at www.copyright.gov/1201/2010/initialed-registers-recommendation-june-11-2010.pdf.
+19 Recommendation of the Register of Copyrights in RM 2008-8, Rulemaking on Exemptions from Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies, 152-153 (June 11, 2010) (emphasis added) [hereinafter 2010 Recommendation], available at www.copyright.gov/1201/2010/initialed-registers-recommendation-june-11-2010.pdf.